Allen W. Brown: Work as Bishop

 Brown was elected Suffragan Bishop of Albany in October 1958, to assist the incumbent, Frederick L. Barry, Bishop of Albany.
 He was consecrated on February 22, 1959, at St. John's Church, Ogdensburg, by Arthur C. Lichtenberger, Presiding Bishop.
 In 1960, Barry died in a hospital after some time in ill health, and the see was left vacant.
-Brown was elected and consecrated bishop in 1961.
-In 1963, he requested the election of a new Suffragan bishop; Charles Bowen Persell, Jr., his only close competitor in the 1958 race, was thereafter elected.
+Brown was elected and enthroned as diocesan bishop in 1961.
+In 1963, he requested the election of a new Suffragan bishop; Charles Bowen Persell Jr., his only close competitor in the 1958 race, was thereafter elected.